GIS4DEV/GIS4DEV.github.io/_lessons/02a_gravitymodel.md

   - download directly, or look at the data source: [services1.arcgis.com](https://services1.arcgis.com/Hp6G80Pky0om7QvQ/arcgis/rest/services/Hospitals_1/FeatureServer/0)
   - ultimately the server link is: https://services1.arcgis.com/Hp6G80Pky0om7QvQ/ArcGIS/rest/services/Hospitals_1/FeatureServer
-  - and this can be added directly to QGIS! for ArcGIS Feature Service in QGIS
+  - and this can be added directly to QGIS!
-- Dartmouth Health Care atlas boundary files: https://atlasdata.dartmouth.edu/downloads/supplemental#boundaries
+- Dartmouth Atlas of Health Care [boundary files](https://atlasdata.dartmouth.edu/downloads/supplemental#boundaries)
-  - be sure to follow their terms of use: https://atlasdata.dartmouth.edu/terms_of_use
+  - be sure to follow their [terms of use](https://atlasdata.dartmouth.edu/terms_of_use)
   - use the hospital service area boundaries, not the larger referral regions
-- Zip Code Tabulation Areas (ZCTA), the basis of the Dartmouth Health Atlas Hospitial Service Areas are very unfortunately not downloading from the US Census webpage right now: https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.2018.html